enkidevs/curriculum/javascript/javascript-core/js-basics/js-basics.md

 //                    ^
 ```

 Omitting a semicolon in certain situations can cause problems.
 So JavaScript has a feature called Automatic Semicolon Insertion (ASI) which means, if you omit a semicolon, JavaScript will automatically add it where it thinks it should go.

-However, this can sometimes lead to unexpected results[2].
-Thus, it's recommended to insert the `;` yourself or use a tool such as [Prettier](https://prettier.io) to do it for you.
+[2]

 ### Comments